dbogatic/macro-analyzer/README.md

 All scoring uses hard thresholds: a series either crosses a boundary or it does not.
 When a series hovers near a threshold it can cross in and out monthly, producing oscillating scores.
 This is most visible in the 2018–2019 soft landing backtest: the yield curve spread repeatedly crossed the 0.52 moderate threshold, causing the model to alternate between Turbulence and Expansion regimes month to month.
 This is a structural property of hard-threshold scoring, not a data error.
 The backtest chart mitigates this visually with a 3-month rolling average, but the underlying scores remain binary.

-### 3. Narrow probability range
+### 3. Bounded probability range

-The Downside Break scenario typically ranges between 0.25 and 0.38 across most environments.
-The model does not produce near-0% or near-100% estimates by design — scenario floors (e.g., 0.20 minimum downside) prevent extreme probability readings.
-This is intentional for communication discipline but means the raw probability numbers do not behave like a calibrated statistical forecast.
-Treat the direction and relative level (rising vs. falling, elevated vs. low) as the signal — not the absolute number.
+The Downside Break scenario ranges from roughly 0.15 (clean Stabilization regime) to 0.50+ (Break regime with high constraint and fragility).
+Scenario floors prevent near-0% or near-100% readings by design.
+In the most common environment (Stress regime, moderate scores), the range is typically 0.25–0.42.
+This is intentional for communication discipline — the model is not a calibrated statistical forecast.
+Treat the direction and relative level (rising vs. falling, elevated vs. low) as the signal, not the absolute number.

 ### 4. Small calibration sample